geawiz/geoviz/2_PMTiles-map/README.md

 ### Load the pmtiles protocol

 To be able to load our PMTile file, we first need to add the proper protocol to the ``map`` object.
 That is, we need to add the protocol ``pmtiles`` to the ``map`` object.
-This can be done by using the [``addProtocol``](https://maplibre.org/maplibre-gl-js/docs/API/functions/addProtocol/) method of maplibregl, which takes a protocol type as string, and a [AddProtocolAction()](https://maplibre.org/maplibre-gl-js/docs/API/type-aliases/AddProtocolAction/), which is used to register the protocol handler (i.e., the function to use when trying to fetch a tile specified by the protocol).
+This can be done by using the [``addProtocol()``](https://maplibre.org/maplibre-gl-js/docs/API/functions/addProtocol/) method of maplibregl, which takes as arguments a protocol type as ``string`` and a [AddProtocolAction()](https://maplibre.org/maplibre-gl-js/docs/API/type-aliases/AddProtocolAction/) function, which is used to register the protocol handler (i.e., the function to use when trying to fetch a tile specified by the protocol).
 Once the protocol is loaded, we can get from the file header the map center and max zoom level, to better center our map view around the data loaded:

 ```html